-Power of attorney Central Coast
+Power of Attorney Central Coast

-What Is A Power of Attorney?
+What is a Power of Attorney?

 A ‘Power of Attorney’ is a document you can sign to appoint another person (called your attorney) to act for you in relation to legal and financial affairs.
 The document states what the attorney is authorised to do.
 This can be quite narrow and specific or as general as you wish.
 Any lawful action taken by the attorney under the power of attorney is binding on you, so it is important to appoint someone you can trust.